tagohd/mono/Chat Logs/2023 Chat Logs/(5) May 2023 Chat Logs.md

 ## He actually does look like a bitch

 S:
 >Oh, wait, I just remembered...
 Didn't I say that in addition to everyone being queer, they're also all furries?
-Heh, maybe that's another reason Luke really shouldn't eat the chocolate orange: he's a dogboy
+Heh, maybe that's another reason Luke really shouldn't eat the [[chocolate orange]]: he's a dogboy
 >Or maybe some kind of fox?
 But foxes are canids, so I'm assuming they probably can't eat chocolate either
 >Don't worry that chocolate is toxic to other animals, though.
 The rules only apply when they're funny